mohlatif227/MOTF-Manage-Win-Target/README.md

 `ansible <host_group_name_in_inventory_file> -i <inventory_file_name> -m win_ping`

 As per our Inventory file, the command would look like as below:

 `ansible win -i inventory -m win_ping`

 If everything is configured correctly, we should get the ping response as SUCCESS.

 ## Running Ansible Playbook
 In order to run the ansible playbook, go to your Ansible Control Host and run the `ansible-playboook` command as below:

 `ansible-playbook -i <inventory_file_name> <playbook_file_name>`

-to run `install_chocolaty.yaml` ansible playbook, run the below command.
+to run `install_chocolaty.yaml` ansible playbook, run the below command:

 `ansible-playbook -i inventory install_chocolaty.yaml`

-##Pending Task
+## Pending Task
 Out of 4 tasks which was assigned to me to complete, I was not able to figure it out how to setup/configure ssh port configuration on Windows Managed host using Ansible playbook.
 I've always worked on Linux enviroment and I've never got opportunity to manage Windows host using Ansible, hence I couldn't find solution for that partcular task.